jonbaldie/type-db/README.md

 There is a class implementing `\TypeDb\SqlValue\SqlValue` for each of the four argument types that you can pass into the helper.

-You can grab the underlying value from each class by accessing the `public readonly` property of `$value`.
+You can grab the underlying value from each class by accessing the `public readonly` property named `$value`.

 ```php
 <?php